Analyticity of the Lyapunov exponents of random products of matrices: Analytic dependence on Markovian transitions

-Given $0 < \alpha \leq 1 $ and $\varphi \in L^\infty(\Sigma \times \Proj)$, we define the H\"older seminorm $v_\alpha$, the H\"older norm $\| \cdot \|_\alpha$ and the space $C^\alpha(\Sigma \times \Proj)$ of H\"older continuous observables (in the projective variable) by:
+Given $0 \le \alpha \leq 1 $ and $\varphi \in L^\infty(\Sigma \times \Proj)$, we define the H\"older seminorm $v_\alpha$, the H\"older norm $\| \cdot \|_\alpha$ and the space $C^\alpha(\Sigma \times \Proj)$ of H\"older continuous observables (in the projective variable) by:

-Moreover, given a Markov kernel $K$, we consider $\Pp_{\om_0}$ the Markov measure with initial distribution $\delta_{\om_0}$ and transition given by the Markov kernel $K$.
-We consider the Markovian analogue of definition $\ref{def k alpha}$, the average H\"older constant:
+Moreover, given a Markov kernel $K$, we consider $\Pp_{\om_0}$ the complex analogue of a Markov measure with initial distribution $\delta_{\om_0}$ and transition given by the Markov kernel $K$.
+A construction for this, in the real case, can be found in \cite[Chapter 5]{DK-book} (the complex case is analogous).
+Note that, if $K \in \mathcal{K}_{\Prob} (\Sigma)$, then $\Pp_{\om_0}$ is a proper Markov measure.
+We consider the Markovian analogue of definition $\ref{def k alpha}$, the average $\alpha$-H\"older constant:

 We claim that the same properties that we proved in the Bernoulli case, also hold for Markov cocycles.
 We prove the analogous of lemma \ref{Q contracts Valpha}.

 \begin{lemma} For every $n \geq 1$, $K \in \mathcal{K} (\Sigma)$ and $\varphi \in C^\alpha(\Sigma \times \Proj)$, the following inequality holds: